dayanials/documentation/stripe-connection.md

 ### User configuration

 1. Your customers will need to have a Stripe account to receive the items
-2. With stripe connect active it's mandatory to be registered before posting an ad, this is controlled by the application.
+2. With stripe connect active, it's mandatory to be registered before posting an ad.
+This is controlled by the application.
 3. The publisher will be redirected to his profile to connect with Stripe.
-4. Once connected he will be able to sell items on your site.
+4. Once connected, he will be able to sell items on your site.

 ### Video